bill-auger/av-caster/README.md

   $ cd JUCE/extras/Introjucer/Builds/Linux/
   $ make
   $ ./build/Introjucer

+# Then select "Open" from the Introjucer "File" menu and browse to the AvCaster.jucer file in this project root directory.
 ```

 ### Similar Projects
 There were several similar projects considered for expansion before this project was launched fresh.
 They all can capture and mux in audio but they capture screen only (no webcam/text/logo) and only two of them feature a real-time preview.
 They are ordered roughly by feature-set from most to least capable in terms of the AvCaster project's feature requirements.